juuso/keychaindump/README.md

 # keychaindump
 Keychaindump is a proof-of-concept tool for reading OS X keychain passwords as root.
 It hunts for unlocked keychain master keys located in the memory space of the securityd process, and uses them to decrypt keychain files.

+See the [blog post](http://juusosalonen.com/post/30923743427/breaking-into-the-os-x-keychain) for a much more readable description.

 ## How?
 Build instructions: